-I also wish I could meet every graffiti artist, gardener, and grocery attendant here.
-Every author, photographer, and painter.
-And every priest, journalist, and diocese as well.
+Just like I wish I could meet every graffiti writer, gardener, and grocery attendant here.
+And every author, photographer, and painter.
+And every priest, journalist, and designer too.

 I definitely wish I could meet all the little ladies selling their tamales, and all the pobladores selling their paletas.
 And I wish I could meet every taco truck owner; if only there was one on every corner.

 I wish I could meet every paramedic, mortician, and therapist in L.A.
 And I wish I could meet every usher, and UPS driver, and Fedex person, too.
 I even wish I could meet each telemarketer, and fortune teller, and even every Scientologist, too.